meltano/meltano/README.md

 Integrations
 ------------

 [MeltanoHub](https://hub.meltano.com/) is the single source of truth to find any Meltano plugins as well as [Singer](https://singer.io/) taps and targets.
 Users are also able to add more plugins to the Hub and have them immediately discoverable and usable within Meltano.
-The Hub is lovingly curated by Meltano and the wider Singer community.
+The Hub is lovingly curated by Meltano and the wider Meltano community.

 Installation
 ------------

-If you're ready to run an EL(T) pipeline with a data source and destination of your choosing, start by following the [Installation guide](https://docs.meltano.com/guide/installation) to have Meltano up and running in your device.
+If you're ready to build your ideal data platform and start running data workflows across multiple tools, start by following the [Installation guide](https://docs.meltano.com/guide/installation) to have Meltano up and running in your device.

 Documentation
 -------------